 President, Senior Staff, and Board

-Hartwick College is led by the President, senior staff, and a 29-member Board of Trustees.
+Hartwick College is led by the President, senior staff, and the Board of Trustees.

 President: Dr. Margaret L. Drugovich became the 10th President of Hartwick College on July 1, 2008.

 Mr. George Elsbeck, Vice President for Finance and Chief Financial Officer

 Mr. Gregg Fort, Vice President for College Advancement

 Dr. Meg Nowak, Vice President for Student Affairs